lelerukjaymoh/lelerukjaymoh/README.md

 - 🔭 I’m currently working on Building solutions on Ethereum, BSc and L2s
 - 🌱 I’m currently learning Go
-- 👯 I’m looking to collaborate on any defi/fintech project
+- 👯 I’m looking to collaborate on any defi / fintech project
-- 🤔 I’m looking for help with
 - 💬 Ask me about Ethreum and Bsc
-- 📫 How to reach me:
+- 📫 How to reach me: lelerukjaymoh@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact:

-❗  Most of my repos are private.
-But leave me a message on one of my socials if you are interested in DeFi
+❗  Most of my repos are private, amazing products in the making 😉.
+But leave me a message if you are interested in DeFi

 ![Metrics](https://metrics.lecoq.io/lelerukjaymoh?template=classic&followup=1&isocalendar=1&languages=1&pagespeed=1&posts=1&projects=1&stars=1&tweets=1&pagespeed.detailed=false&pagespeed.screenshot=false&posts.limit=4&posts.source=dev.to&isocalendar.duration=half-year&projects.limit=4&tweets.limit=2&stars.limit=4&config.timezone=Africa%2FNairobi)